HamedFathi/hamedfathi/source/_posts/aurelia-2-with-tailwindcss-and-webpack.md

 }
 ```

-5- Open your `webpack.config.js` file and add the below line into the `postcssLoader` literal object as a first item in plugin array.
+5- Open your `webpack.config.js` file and add the below line into the `postcssLoader` literal object as a first item in `plugins` array.
 (Just like the picture)

 ``` typescript
 require('tailwindcss')('tailwind.config.js'),